documenso/documenso/README.md

 - Optional: Create your own signing certificate
   - A demo certificate is provided in /app/web/ressources/certificate.p12
-  - To generate you own using these steps and a linux Terminal or Windows Linux Subsystem see **Create your own signging certificate**.
+  - To generate you own using these steps and a linux Terminal or Windows Linux Subsystem see **Create your own signing certificate**.

 ## Updating